Espreccino/espreccino.github.io/_ios/sample.md

 ---

 layout: default
-title: iOS Sample
+title: Sample Application
 collection: ios
+collection_title : iOS

 ---

-# Sample App

 ### Introduction
 This is a sample app to demonstrate the iOS SDK for Pepper Talk.